pombredanne/https-github.com-z88dk-z88dk.wiki-/Benchmarks.md

 ## HITECH-C MSDOS v7.80 Patch Level 2

 The last z80 compiler from Hi-Tech, cross compiles z80 and z180 code from MSDOS (and Linux).
 Supports banking into the full z180 address space.
 Seems to be near complete compliance with C89.
-Has both integrated development environment `HPDZ` and command line `ZC` options.
-Compiler kindly provided by [@artrag](https://github.com/artrag).
+Has both an integrated development environment `HPDZ` and command line `ZC` options.<br>Compiler kindly provided by [@artrag](https://github.com/artrag).

 ## IAR Z80 V4.06A